Avery-Levin/Avery-Levin.github.io/Components/hardwareMap/hardwareMap.md

+# hardwareMap

-## What is a HardwareMap?
+## What is a hardwareMap?

-A HardwareMap is a class in the FTC SDK that, using its *get* method, takes a class for a specific device and its name in the configuration file you made using your REV Driver Hub.
+A hardwareMap is a class in the FTC SDK that, using its *get* method, takes a class for a specific device and its name in the configuration file you made using your REV Driver Hub.
 It then returns an object for the device you inputted and allows for you to control it in code.

 ```kt

 package org.firstinspires.ftc.teamcode.AveryStuff

 import com.qualcomm.robotcore.hardware.DcMotor